 The controls are pretty simple by default: directional keys for the directional pad, comma and period for A and B, and then Enter for the Start button.

-Download and extract the ROMs into the same folder.
+Extract your ROMs into the same folder.
 It’ll get messy and confusing otherwise.
 NES ROM files have the “.nes” extension.

 Loading your games is as easy as can be.
 Simply go to File and then Open… and navigate to the location where your ROMs are stored.